 Interestingly, many insurers structure their policy options very differently.
 While some insurers will offer a given policy feature in their standard builders risk policy, others might require the buyer to add that feature as a policy extension.
 And other insurers may only include that feature as part of a separate policy.
 Some insurers may not offer the coverage at all.
 Most of the additional coverage that we cover here will be offered by the majority of insurers in one form or another, usually as an extension to the base builders risk policy.

-As we’ve pointed out, these additional coverages may vary depending on the broker or insurer that the contractor or builder chooses.
+As we’ve pointed out, these additional coverage options may vary depending on the broker or insurer that the contractor or builder chooses.
 Not all insurers will offer the same coverage options.
 Furthermore, there are likely additional coverage options that we did not discuss here.
 Speak with potential insurance providers about the additional coverage extensions they offer to see whether any are applicable and worthwhile for your construction project.

 What Is Not Covered by Builders Risk Insurance?